Badman Review of Home Education

 - May 2008 Khyra Ishaq died in Birmingham.
 Council began spin to put blame on home education legislation.
 Government expected trial, verdict, Serious Case Review summary early Summer 2009 (see announcement Badman Inquiry into Home Education January 2009 to report to Ed Balls May 2009)

 - July 2008 consultation launched on Children Missing Education new guidance

-- August 2008 meeting civil servants re Children Missing Education, told that home education regs are to be changed because of concerns about Forced Marriage
+- August 2008 meeting civil servants re Children Missing Education, told that home education rules are to be changed because of concerns about Forced Marriage

 - Meeting Baroness Morgan September 2008 who said Children Missing Education was about location, not about assessment of suitability